createyourpersonalaccount/blog/_posts/2022-10-05-gentoo-notes.md

 - [X] What does `grub-mkconfig -o /boot/grub/grub.cfg` do?
 Does it look under `/boot` to generate the GRUB entries?

     The command generates a configuration file using scripts from `/etc/grub.d` and information from `/etc/default/grub`.
+The scripts can search for kernels and other operating systems, initramfs, and do other things.

 - [X] Set up log rotation with anacron.